Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: Introduction

 \subsection{Problem statement}

 We consider the given system with dynamics~:

 with $x$ in $\RR^n$ and $y$ in $\RR^q$.
-The observation problem is to construct an algorithm which, from the knowledge of $y$, estimates the system state $x$ as long as it is in a specific set of interest denoted $\OuvEx\subseteq\RR^n$.
-In this paper, our starting point is to assume that this problem is (formally) already solved but with maybe some implementation issues.
-More precisely, we assume~: \\[0.5em] \itshape \underline{A.II=Injective immersion}~: There exists an open subset $\Ouvt $ of $\RR^n$ which contains $\OuvEx$ and a $C^1$ injective immersion $\ohi:\Ouvt\to \RR^m$. \normalfont \\[0.5em] Actually this injective immersion should be such that the image $L_f\ohi $ by $\ohi$ of the vector field $f$ , is in a form such that an observer can be designed.
-We write the corresponding observer as~:
+Its solution at time $t$, with initial condition $x_0$ at time $0$ is denoted $X(x_0,t)$ and the corresponding output $y_{x_0}(t)$.
+The observation problem is to construct a dynamical system with input $y$ and output $\hat x$, supposed to be an estimate of the system state $x$ as long as the latter is in a specific set of interest denoted $\OuvEx\subseteq\RR^n$. \startmodif As starting point, \stopmodif we assume this problem is (formally) already solved but with maybe some implementation issues such as finding an expression of $\oh$.
+More precisely,